agilles1/orchestra-now/README.md

 # orchestraNow

-orchestraNOW is a orchestra service management platform.
+orchestraNOW is an orchestra service management platform.
+Users can create Services (rehearsal or concerts) and assign repertoire (Works) to those Services.
+Additonally, the intention is to have a catalog of works available to perform, so Composers and Works may be added by the User.

 ## Installation